coopermayne/ucla-dog-ad/_posts/2020-04-21-preparing-for-a-hearing.md

     damages or other matters that would be reserved for civil litigation.
 The hearing is a public proceeding – anyone may attend and the audio of the proceedings is recorded.
   image:
 - question: Where and when are hearings held?
+  answer: >-
-  answer: 'The date and time of your hearing should be listed on your summons.
-All
-    hearings are held downtown at the Department of Animal Services Headquarters:
+    The date and time of your hearing should be listed on your summons.
+All hearings are held downtown at the Department of Animal Services Headquarters:
     221 N. Figueroa St., Suite 600, Los Angeles, CA 90012.
 Suite 600 is on the 6th
     floor.
-Plan to arrive 15 minutes in advance of your hearing time to allow time to check-in with Department staff.'
+Plan to arrive 15 minutes in advance of your hearing time to allow time to check-in with Department staff.
 - question: Where should I park?
-  answer: |-
-    Parking is available in the building’s garage for a $28 daily max.
+  answer: Parking is available in the building’s garage for a $28 daily max.
 This garage is at the back of the building; to access it via GPS, navigate to 250 N. Fremont Ave.
 More inexpensive parking options may be available nearby.
 Additional garages within a short walk can be found at 717 W Temple St, or 123 S. Figueroa St. (Promenade Towers).
 Metered street parking is also available in the area.
   image: "/uploads/3.gif"
 layout: post
 ---